List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud.
-This is the most prevalent scam.
-Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service history records (call the authorized service centre with the VIN), tyre date codes, and the wear on the brake pedals and steering wheel.
-If the numbers don’t add up, walk away.
+Kms Rollback.
+This is one of the most common scams.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
+Always cross-check the odometer reading with service history records, PUC certificates, and the vehicle information on the Parivahan app.
+The pedal and steering wheel wear tests are also excellent indicators.

 Seller’s Guide — How to Maximize Your Maruti Suzuki S-Presso Resale